chege-kimaru/topupmama-assessment/README.md

 ### Account

 Once you edit your account, the new details will only remain as long as you do not refresh the page.

+### User Location

+I am using [Ip Registry](https://api.ipregistry.co/?key=tryout) to get user information.
+Since I am using a `tryout` api key, you might receive a `429, TOO MANY REQUESTS` when you refresh the page many times.

 ## Others